osmangaziyildiz/note-taking-backend/README.md

 ## Security Features

-- **Firebase Authentication** - Secure user authentication with ID tokens
+- **Secure Authentication** - Firebase ID token based authentication
-- **Authorization** - Users can only access their own data
+- **Data Protection** - Users can only access their own data
-- **Input Validation** - All inputs are validated using Pydantic models
+- **Input Sanitization** - All inputs are validated and sanitized
-- **Error Handling** - Standardized error responses without sensitive information
+- **Error Security** - No sensitive information leaked in error responses
-- **CORS Configuration** - Configurable cross-origin policies
-- **Logging** - Comprehensive logging system for monitoring and debugging

 ## Testing